AIARE 1 + Rescue Avalanche Course

 Our AIARE 1 and Avalanche Rescue programs are made for backcountry riders looking to assess avalanche risk, improve their backcountry decision-making, establish a solid foundation for rescue skills and become reliable backcountry partners.
 These courses are great for novices to expert level backcountry users alike, but we require that you:

 - Are Proficient at Using Your Gear.
-If you are not, consider taking the Introduction to Backcountry Skiing, an excellent way to gain a basic understanding of ski touring.
+If you are not, consider taking our Intro to Backcountry Skiing Course, an excellent way to gain a basic understanding of ski touring.

 - Can ride Advanced Terrain at a ski resort.
 The course venue may be in fairly benign terrain, but it is important that riders have an advanced riding ability to manage the highly variable snow conditions we experience in the backcountry.
 These conditions are typically very different from those found at ski resorts, even in off-piste resort terrain.